Arrow7000/qew/README.md

 qew.push(funcs); // push an array of functions
 ```

-You can override the queue-wide success and error handlers by adding them as the 2nd and 3rd parameter respectively when you push a new function onto the stack.
+You can override the qew-wide success and error handlers by adding them as the 2nd and 3rd parameter respectively when you push a new function onto the stack.

 ```javascript
 const customOnResolved = () => console.log('Winning!');